-Starting operations in the Fall of 2015, the CFE at TWU is well on its way to becoming a leading center in the region for pedagogical innovation and faculty development, whose services and activities are strongly appreciated and recognized by faculty members and peers both within the realm of TWU and beyond.
-A wide range and high quality of our services and activities, a high level of faculty involvement and satisfaction, and effective collaboration with academic units and programs on our campuses and at other institutions will continue to mark all of our efforts when it comes to bringing you the finest in pedagogical innovation, educational technology, and faculty development.
+Starting operations in the Fall of 2015, the CFE at TWU is well on its way to becoming a leading center in the region for pedagogical innovation and faculty development, whose services and activities are appreciated and recognized by faculty members and peers within the realm of TWU and beyond.
+A wide range and high quality of our services and activities, active faculty involvement and satisfaction, and effective collaboration with academic units and programs on our campuses and at other institutions will continue to mark all of our efforts when it comes to bringing you the finest in pedagogical innovation, educational technology, and faculty development.

 Official TWU Academic Calendars can be found here.
 Embedded below is the CFE calendar that lists all of our events and workshops and can be easily merged with your own Google calendar.

 Below are some links and contact numbers for resources that may be useful to you during your first year at TWU: